 Albion works closely with UK water companies and is keen to raise awareness of and help rectify the increasing number of water regulations being contravened within some fluid categories.

 UK water regulations classify the range of domestic and non-domestic uses of water into five fluid categories.
-These categories are graded from 1 – 5; from the cleanest potable water rated number ‘1’, to water classed as posing a significant risk to health graded as a ‘5’.
+These categories are graded from 1 – 5; from the cleanest wholesome water rated as category ‘1’, to water classed as posing a serious risk to health graded as a ‘5’.

 Engineers working in the water industry find a variety of contraventions especially in fluid category 3 areas, often where unsuitable valves and fittings are found in domestic settings – for example outside taps.
 Also, many WC inlet valves present back flow problems and therefore compromise the safety of the water supply.

-Albion valves has added new WRAS approved Double Check valves to their water industry product portfolio, that can be specified across the range of fluid categories to help address the problem.
+Albion valves has added new WRAS approved Double Check valves to their water industry product portfolio, that can be specified for fluid categories up to and including category 3 to help address the problem.
 With ½ to 2’’ screwed fittings, 15-28mm compression and 2-10” flanged ends, this range is suitable for a host of applications.

 Daniel Littlewood, Senior Water Regulations Technician at Severn Trent Water commented: